-Actually the evolution of mergers leaves many opportunities for the smaller airline to take opportunity from.
-Larger airline have focused on the larger opportunity leaving small cities to find the smaller airline to fill the void.
+Actually, the evolution of mergers leaves many opportunities for the smaller airline to take an opportunity from.
+The larger airlines have focused on the larger opportunity leaving small cities to find the smaller airline to fill the void.
 No city grows by 40% in a year or two, which is what has happened in the capacity replacement, so the opportunity is possibly as good now as it ever has been.

 Looking in the future, what do you think the market will develop like in the next years and in which ways will you have to change your business model?

-I believe the GDP product in all Caribbean countries will grow fueling a financial ability for greater travel, this will provide the benefit to increase service levels to the region, and connectivity within the region.
+I believe the GDP product in all Caribbean countries will grow to fuel a financial ability for greater travel, this will provide the benefit to increase service levels to the region, and connectivity within the region.
 These events will be able to sustain larger aircraft.